vinifmor/bauh/README.md

   electron:
     version: null  # set a custom Electron version here (e.g: '6.1.4')
   system: false  # set it to 'true' if you want to use the nativefier version globally installed on your system
+  cache_exp: 1440 # defines the period (in minutes) in which the stored environment settings are considered valid.
+Use 0 so that they are always updated.
+Default: 1440 (24 hours)
 ```
 - Required dependencies:
     - Arch-based systems: **python-lxml**, **python-beautifulsoup4**